 One hour later, they end their interrogations in failure and decide to travel around the city in order to search every beauty parlor and get a lead.
 Over at Eve’s Apple, Alan beats up the masseuse following his massage and ties her up in order to rob her business.
 Over at a bank, Terri asks an employee named Mr. Chase to open a safe deposit box so that she can get a few items from it.
 However, he explains that he’s not allowed since she doesn’t have “written and notorized permission” from Peter.
 Frustrated with this obstacle, she storms out.

 Later on in “the Industrial Base of the Northeast Erode”, the Rice brothers are contemplating about an upcoming gig that one particular brother sees as a way to get enough money in order to help out his home town of Tuxedo.
 Later on back in the city, John and Olga get a distress call on their CB Radio.
 A masseuse over at the Tahitia Parlor asks for help and starts to give them the address, but the felon intervenes with a punch.

 McClane realizes where the business is as he takes off on foot to get there ahead of traffic.
 He reaches the front door, but narrowly avoids a barrage of enemy gunfire.
-Olga eventually arrives at the hostage situation as the thug demands to be allowed an escape or else he’ll harm one of his captives.
+Olga eventually arrives at the hostage situation as the thug demands to be allowed to escape or else he’ll harm one of his captives.
 As such, Issue 5 (told over 5 hours, 42 minutes) ends with John talking to the gunman in order to buy some time for a proper resolution to form.